Language Grounding with 3D Objects: Methods

 \scorer\ is trained with cross-entropy-loss, $\mathcal{L}_s$, to predict a binary label of whether the referring expression matches the object represented in the view image. \scorer\ is trained for 50 epochs on \dataset, with object views chosen at random during each step.

 \textbf{Baselines.} We compare our fine-tuned \scorer\ against a zero-shot CLIP classifier.
 Instead of fine-tuning CLIP, we use the cosine distance between visual and language features to pick the referred object.
 That is, we select $\text{argmax}_{O\in\{A,B\}}\mathbf{l}\cdot\mathbf{v}_{\text{i,O}}$.
 We also evaluate against a trained \vilbert\ baseline that consumes multiple object views at once, but find that it does not perform as well as the \scorer\ module; more details about the \vilbert\ baseline can be found in Section~\ref{ssec:vilbert}.
+The \scorer\ model can be thought of as a fine-tuned CLIP model; rather than back-propagating through the CLIP representation itself we learn additional tuning layers on top.